Bertus-Jooste/Black-Pill-Starter-Guide/README.md

 7. Scroll down to the while(1) section.
 This section is equivalent to the loop() function in arduino.
 Here we can add our code to turn the PC13 pin on and off.

 ## Uploading Project to Black Pill via UART
+1. Open the Cube Programmer applications on your computer.
+2. Connect the FTDI via a USB cable to your computer.
+3. Put your Black Pill into DFU boot mode by holding in the BOOT0 button and simultaniously pressing the NRST button.
+Release the NRST button while still presseing the BOOT0 button.
+Finally release the BOOT0 button.
+Your Black Pill should now be in DFU boot mode.
+4. In the top right corner of the Cube programmer change ST-LINK to UART, insure that the right port is selected in the UART configuration menu and then click Connect.
+Your Black Pill should now be connected to your computer via UART.
+5. Select Erasing and Programming from the menu in the left side bar.
+6. In the Download menu select the path to the <STM32 Project>.elf file you created in the Cube IDE.
+7. Finally, click Start Programming in order to upload the file to your Black Pill.